orderlogicmachine/f1-pace-analysis/README.md

 * Clone the project by typing `git clone https://github.com/orderlogicmachine/f1-pace-analysis.git`

 #### Create a virtual environment
-* Open Anaconda
-* Launch its command prompt/terminal
-* Select your chosen directory
+* Launch the Anaconda Prompt and use `cd` to change to your chosen directory
 * Create a virtual environment by typing `conda env create -f environment.yml`
 * Activate virtual environment by typing `activate f1-env`